 Which leads me to today’s interesting combo.
-Inspired by seasonal produce, this Parsnip and Pear Blender Soup has a subtle sweetness and a hint of earthiness, complemented by the piney taste of fresh thyme.
-This soup can easily take center stage at a fall dinner or holiday meal, or you can eat it on the side of a salad or baked fish.
+Inspired by seasonal produce, this Roasted Parsnip and Pear Soup has a subtle sweetness and a hint of earthiness, complemented by the piney taste of fresh thyme.
+This soup can easily take center stage at a fall dinner or holiday meal, or you can eat it on the side of a salad or a lean protein.
 No matter how you serve it, you can’t go wrong!

 - 4 cups vegetable stock

 - 10 to 15 sprigs fresh thyme - plus more for garnish